 Graduate Studies will no longer require in-person meetings to discuss progress, but asks faculty and graduate students to discuss progress through remote means such as Zoom or Skype for the 2019-2020 academic year.
 Major professors and graduate program advisors should adjust expectations and timelines to acknowledge the possible limitations of remote work and accommodate a graduate student’s personal and/or medical situation.
-The student annual progress report will still be sent out on April 1 and expected to be completed by June 30.
+This year Graduate Studies is extending a SPA grace period to September 30, 2020.

 Graduate Qualifying, Comprehensive, and Final Exams

 Update (March 18, 2020): In compliance with current campus and state-wide directives, all examinations must now be conducted remotely until the end of Summer 2020.
 No in-person examinations will be permitted due to both personal and public health risk.
 All exam participants (committee members and students) must make necessary arrangements to engage in the examination virtually.
 This action is a provisional exception to the Policy on Service on Advanced Degree Committees (GC1998-01) and only applies to the rules regarding remote participation.
 All other aspects of the policy remain in effect.

 - Information for Program Chairs and Coordinators

 - You are no longer required to submit the online Remote Participation Request form that was sent on March 12.
 Since the current expectation is that all exams are to be conducted remotely, no advance reporting of remote participants will be required.
 Please contact Jasmine Bonite, Project/Policy Analyst, at firstname.lastname@example.org for any questions or concerns.